Local Access to Huge Random Objects through Partial Sampling: Local-Access Implementations for Random Undirected Graphs

-\paragraph{Obstacles for extending beyond \func{next-neighbor} queries} There are two main issues that prevent this method from supporting \func{random-neighbor} queries.
-Firstly, while one might consider applying \func{next-neighbor} from some random location $u$ to find the minimum $u' \geq u$ where $\ADJ[v][u']=\ONE$, the probability of choosing $u'$ will depend on the probabilities $p_{v,u}$'s, and is generally not uniform.
-While a rejection sampling method may be applied to balance out the probabilities of choosing neighbors, these arbitrary $p_{v,u}$'s may distribute the neighbors rather unevenly: some small contiguous locations may contain so many neighbors that the rejection sampling approach requires too many iterations to obtain a single uniform neighbor.

-Secondly, in developing Algorithm~\ref{alg:oblivious-coin-toss}, we observe that $\LAST[v]$ and $P_v$ together provide a succinct representation of $\ADJ[v][u] = \ZERO$ only for contiguous cells $\ADJ[v][u]$ where $u \leq \LAST[v]$ or $v \leq \LAST[u]$: they cannot handle $\ZERO$ anywhere else.
-Unfortunately, in order to extend our construction to support \func{random-neighbor} queries using the idea suggested in Algorithm~\ref{alg:naive}, we must unavoidably assign $\ADJ[v][u]$ to $\ZERO$ in random locations beyond $\LAST[v]$ or $\LAST[u]$, which cannot be captured by the current data structure.
-Furthermore, unlike $\ONE$'s, we cannot record $\ZERO$'s using a data structure similarly to that of $P_v$.
-More specifically, to speed-up the sampling process for small $p_{v,u}$'s, we must generate many random non-neighbors at once as suggested in Algorithm~\ref{alg:oblivious-coin-toss}, but we cannot afford to spend time linear in the number of created $\ZERO$'s to update our data structure.
-We remedy these issues via the following bucketing approach.
+\subparagraph*{Obstacles for extending beyond \func{Next-Neighbor} queries:} There are two main issues that prevent this method from supporting \func{Random-Neighbor} queries.
+Firstly, while one might consider applying \func{Next-Neighbor} starting from some random location $u$, to find the minimum $u' \geq u$ where $\ADJ[v][u']=\ONE$, the probability of choosing $u'$ will depend on the probabilities $p_{vu}$'s, and is generally not uniform.
+Secondly, in Section~\ref{sec:nn-ds}, we observe that $\LAST[v]$ and $P_v$ together provide a succinct representation of $\ADJ[v][u] = \ZERO$ only for contiguous cells $\ADJ[v][u]$ where $u \leq \LAST[v]$ or $v \leq \LAST[u]$: they cannot handle $\ZERO$ anywhere else.
+Unfortunately, in order to support \func{Random-Neighbor} queries, we would need to assign $\ADJ[v][u]$ to $\ZERO$ in random locations beyond $\LAST[v]$ or $\LAST[u]$.
+This cannot be done by the current data structure.
+Specifically, to speed-up the sampling process for small $p_{vu}$'s, we must generate many random non-neighbors at once, but we cannot afford to spend time linear in the number of $\ZERO$'s to update our data structure.
+We remedy these issues via the following approach.